 Follow the paved path on Yim Tin Tsai Island

 From this point forward, there is only one way to Ma Shi Chau.
-All you have to do is walk up and down a few flights of stairs and follow the paved path.
+You must walk up and down a few flights of stairs and follow the paved path.

-Look around occasionally, especially when the views open up along the trail.
+Look around occasionally, especially when the views along the trail open up.
 To the east, you can start to see the small body of water between Yim Tin Tsai and Ma Shi Chau.
 This is part of Plover Cove.
 And you can even see the northern part of Ma Shi Chau Island.

 Walk through the hilly cemetery in Yim Tin Tsai

-A big part of Yim Tin Tsai Island is used as a cemetery for residents of Sam Mun Tsai.
-It may seem a bit creepy walking through the hillside cemetery, but it’s not so bad.
+A large part of Yim Tin Tsai Island is used as a cemetery for residents of Sam Mun Tsai.
+Walking through the hillside cemetery may seem a bit creepy, but it’s not so bad.

 Follow the trail and keep left.
 The path will lead you to a resting pavilion.
-To continue, follow the path next to the pavilion.
+To continue, keep following the path.

 See views from Yim Tin Tsai Island

-Even though you may not enjoy walking through the hillside cemetery, the views along the hiking trail on Yim Tin Tsai Island are amazing!
+Even though you may not enjoy walking through the hillside cemetery, the views along the hiking trail on Yim Tin Tsai Island are incredible.

 When the views open up on the southeast side, you can see across Tolo Harbour, the residential neighbourhood of Ma On Shan and the mountain range of Ma On Shan Country Park.
 There are several challenging hikes in that area, including the Ma On Shan to Sai Kung hike.

-And there is a large mountain range on the north side which you cannot miss.
-It is part of the Pat Sin Leng Country Park.
-There is a way to hike across the entire ridge to the Eight Immortal Peaks on the east side of the mountain range.
+And there is a large mountain range on the north side, which you cannot miss.
+It is part of the Pat Sin Leng Country Park, where the hiking trail sits atop the eight peaks.

 Descend Yim Tin Tsai Island to the tombolo of Ma Shi Chau